-For purposes of the financial eligibility exemption under 130 CMR 520.007(G)(8)(d), concerning treatment of the former home as an asset, and the exemption under 130 CMR 515.011(B) and 515.012(C), concerning repayment of assistance provided for nursing facility and other long-term-care services (hereafter collectively referred to as “MassHealth exemptions”), a long-term-care insurance policy must provide certain minimum coverage requirements as determined by the Division of Insurance.
+For purposes of the financial eligibility exemption under 130 CMR 520.007(G)(7)(d), concerning treatment of the former home as an asset, and the exemption under 130 CMR 515.011(B) and 515.012(C), concerning repayment of assistance provided for nursing facility and other long-term-care services (hereafter collectively referred to as “MassHealth exemptions”), a long-term-care insurance policy must provide certain minimum coverage requirements as determined by the Division of Insurance.

-(A) Under Division of Insurance regulations at 211 CMR 65.09(1)(e)(2), to qualify for the MassHealth exemptions, an individual must be a covered person under an individual, group, or employment-based group policy issued on or after March 15, 1999, that meets the individual policy minimum standards of 211 CMR 65.05: Minimum Standards for Individual Policies and all of the following requirements.
+(A) Under Division of Insurance regulations at 211 CMR 65.09(1)(e)2., to qualify for the MassHealth exemptions, an individual must be a covered person under an individual, group, or employment-based group policy issued on or after March 15, 1999, that meets the individual policy minimum standards of 211 CMR 65.05: Minimum Standards for Individual Policies and all of the following requirements.

 (1) Scope of Benefits.
 The policy must cover nursing and custodial care in a nursing facility licensed by the Department of Public Health.